2023 Best Political Science & Government Bachelor's Degree Schools

 The average amount in student loans that political science majors at Rice take out while working on their Bachelor's Degree is $15,878.

 You’ll join some of the best and brightest minds around you if you attend Williams College.
 The school came in at #5 on this year’s Best Political Science & Government Bachelor’s Degree Schools list.
-Williams is a small private not-for-profit school located in the fringe town of Williamstown.
+Williams is a small private not-for-profit school located in the town of Williamstown.

 After completing their Bachelor's Degree, political science graduates from Bates carry an average student debtload of $11,824.

-Washington and Lee University came in at #7 in this year’s edition of the Best Political Science & Government Bachelor’s Degree Schools ranking.
-Washington and Lee is a small private not-for-profit school located in the distant town of Lexington.
+Washington and Lee University landed the #7 spot in the 2023 rankings for the best bachelor’s degree political science and government programs.
+Washington and Lee is a small private not-for-profit school located in the town of Lexington.

-Yale University landed the #8 spot in the 2023 rankings for the best bachelor’s degree political science and government programs.
-Located in the midsize city of New Haven, Yale is a private not-for-profit school with a fairly large student population.
+With a ranking of #8, Yale University did quite well on this year’s best schools for political science and government students working on their bachelor’s degree.
+Located in the city of New Haven, Yale is a private not-for-profit college with a large student population.

 Political Science majors at Yale take out an average of $16,160 in student loans while working on their Bachelor's Degree.